shivamottaghi/shivamottaghi/README.md

 -->
 I am a computer engineering graduate, working as a junior full stack developer at [Blue Planet Academy & Consulting 🔥](https://www.blue-planet.be)!

-As I can remember, I always wanted to become a programmer, but IT world seemed vast and infinite in my eyes, there were a lot of fields to be discovered.
-I loved Java when I studied it for one semester in university, I enjoyed working with relational DataBases too.
-Networking was a NO to me.
-Then I got to know a bit of HTML and CSS, and I was like "Maybe that's it, maybe I wanna be a web developer!".

 <hr>

 ### Connect with me